-After we submitted this paper on arXiv, we noticed that Rubio y Degrassi, Schroll and Solotar have recently obtained similar results in [15].
-However, our generalized parallel paths method on computing $\mathrm{HH^1}$ is deduced from two-sided Anick resolutions using algebraic Morse theory, rather than directly uses the Chouhy-Solotar projective resolution which is constructed in [8].
-Moreover, we described explicitly a set of generators of $\mathrm{HH^1}(A)$ for any Brauer graph algebra A, and our comparison study on the first Hochschild cohomology groups between BGAs and their associated graded algebras is also new.
-Finally, we noticed that there would exist counter-examples of Theorem 4.2 in [15] in positive characteristic, see our Example 4.13.
+After we submitted this paper on arXiv, we noticed that Rubio y Degrassi, Schroll and Solotar have recently obtained similar results in [17].
+However, our generalized parallel paths method for computing HH^1 is deduced from two-sided Anick resolutions using algebraic Morse theory, rather than directly using the Chouhy-Solotar projective resolution which is constructed in [8].
+Moreover, we described explicitly a k-basis of $HH^1(A)$ when A is a BGA, and our comparison study on the first Hochschild cohomology groups between BGAs and their associated graded algebras is also new.
+Finally, we provide a counterexample (Example 4.13) to Theorem 4.2 in [17] in positive characteristic.

 Outline.
-In Section 2, we make some preliminaries and give some notations which we need throughout this paper; in particular, we will review the Gröbner basis theory for path algebras and the two-sided Anick resolutions for quiver algebras based on algebraic Morse theory.
-In Section 3 we generalize the parallel paths method for computing HH1 from monomial algebras to general quiver algebras.
-The main results in this section are Proposition 3.7 and Theorem 3.8.
-In Sections 4 and 5, we give the application of the generalized parallel paths method on BGAs and their associated graded algebras; the main results are Theorems 4.8, 5.8 and 5.11.
-One interesting consequence (Corollary 5.13, see also Corollary 5.18) gives a simple formula for the difference between the dimensions of the first Hochschild cohomology groups of a BGA and its associated graded algebra.
+In Section 2, we introduce some preliminaries and give some notations which we need throughout this paper.
+In particular, we will review the Gröbner basis theory for path algebras and the two-sided Anick resolutions for quiver algebras based on algebraic Morse theory.
+In Section 3, we generalize the parallel paths method for computing HH^1 from monomial algebras to general quiver algebras.
+In Sections 4 and 5, we apply the generalized parallel paths method to BGAs and their associated graded algebras.
+Moreover, we give a simple formula (Corollary 5.15) for the difference between the dimensions of the first Hochschild cohomology groups of a BGA and its associated graded algebra.